turbot/steampipe-docs/docs/reference/config-files/options.md

 Configuration options are defined using HCL `options` blocks in one or more Steampipe config files.
 Steampipe will load ALL configuration files from `~/.steampipe/config` that have a `.spc` extension.
 By default, Steampipe creates a `~/.steampipe/config/default.spc` file for setting `options`.

-Note that many of the `options` control settings that can also be specified via other mechanisms, such as command line arguments, environment variables, etc.  These settings are resolved in a standard order:
+Note that many of the `options` settings can also be specified via other mechanisms, such as command line arguments, environment variables, etc.  These settings are resolved in a standard order:
 1. Explicitly set in session (via a meta-command).
 2. Specified in command line argument.
 3. Set in environment variable.